piegope/doc/docs/en/kb/remote-desktop-manager/troubleshooting-articles/saml-configuration-troubleshooting-cyberark-dashboard.md

 SAML is available as authentication mode for your ***CyberArk Dashboard*** entry.

 {% snippet icon.badgeCaution %}
-Note that SAML authentication for CyberArk Privilege Cloud is currently **not** supported.
+Note that SAML authentication for CyberArk Privilege Cloud requires Remote Desktop Manager 2023.2.14.0 or newer.
 {% endsnippet %}

 ## SAML Authentication Configuration